 - Bracing.
 In some instances a cervical collar or brace may be recommended to help provide some rest for the cervical spine.

 - Injections.
-Epidural steroid injections or selective nerve root blocks can be helpful to reduce inflammation in cases of severe pain from a cervical herniated disc, and can be very effective if accompanied by a comprehensive rehabilitation program that may involve a number of the above conservative treatments.
+Cervical Epidural steroid injections or selective nerve root blocks can be helpful to reduce inflammation in cases of severe pain from a cervical herniated disc, and can be very effective if accompanied by a comprehensive rehabilitation program that may involve a number of the above treatments.

 Physicians who provide the above treatments for a cervical herniated disc may include family practitioners, physiatrists (physical medicine and rehabilitation physicians), osteopathic physicians, neurologists, and orthopedic spine surgeons or neurosurgeons.
 Chiropractors and physical therapists may also provide some of the above treatments for a cervical herniated disc in their respective areas of specialization.